Fyodor Dostoevsky: Second marriage and honeymoon (1866–1871)

-On 15 February 1867 Dostoevsky married Snitkina in Trinity Cathedral, Saint Petersburg.
-The 7,000 rubles he had earned from Crime and Punishment did not cover their debts, forcing Anna to sell her valuables.
-On 14 April 1867, they began a delayed honeymoon in Germany with the money gained from the sale.
-They stayed in Berlin and visited the Gemäldegalerie Alte Meister in Dresden, where he sought inspiration for his writing.
-They continued their trip through Germany, visiting Frankfurt, Darmstadt, Heidelberg and Karlsruhe.
+On 15 February 1867, Dostoevsky and Snitkina married in Trinity Cathedral, Saint Petersburg.
+On 14 April 1867, they began a delayed honeymoon in Germany; the 7,000 rubles he had earned from Crime and Punishment did not cover their debts, forcing Anna to sell her valuables to finance their trip.
+They stayed in Berlin, visited the Gemäldegalerie Alte Meister in Dresden, where he sought inspiration for his writing, and also stopped in Frankfurt, Darmstadt, Heidelberg and Karlsruhe.
 They spent five weeks in Baden-Baden, where Dostoevsky had a quarrel with Ivan Turgenev and again lost much money at the roulette table.
 At one point, his wife was reportedly forced to pawn her underwear.
-The couple travelled on to Geneva.

 In September 1867, Dostoevsky began work on The Idiot, and after a prolonged planning process that bore little resemblance to the published novel, he eventually managed to write the first 100 pages in only 23 days; the serialisation began in The Russian Messenger in January 1868.